-Utility company references covering the monthly amount of utilities, late payment, disconnection, return of a utility deposit and whether the applicant can get utilities turned on in his/her name.
-(Use of this inquiry will be reserved for applicants applying for units where there are tenantpaid utilities.)
+Utility company references covering the monthly amount of utilities, late payment, disconnection, return of a utility deposit and whether the applicant can get utilities turned on in their name.
+(Use of this inquiry will be reserved for applicants applying for units where there are tenant-paid utilities.)